The post is R Frequently Asked Questions (FAQs).

-- R-help: The main R mailing list for discussion and problems and solution using R, announcements about the development of R and the availability of new R code.
+- R-help: The main R mailing list for discussion and problems and solutions using R, announcements about the development of R, and the availability of new R code.
 R-help is intended for people who want to use R to solve problems.

 - R-devel: A mailing list for questions and discussions about code development in R language.

 Question: What documentation exists for R language?

 Answer: For most of the R functions and variables in R online documentation exists and this documentation can be printed on screen by typing help(name) or ?name at the R prompt, where the name is the name of the topic for which help is required.
 The R documentation can also be made available in PDF and HTML formats and as a hard copy via LaTeX.
 The up-to-date HTML version of R documentation is always available for web browsers at http://stat.ethz.ch/R-manual.Lot of R books and manuals are also available as R documentation.